sindresorhus/lpad/readme.md

 ### lpad(string, pad)

-Pads each line in a string with the supplied pad string.
+Pads each line in a string with the supplied string.

 ## License